 Please read the whole guide if you are going to go all super saiyan on me and lecture me for hours about why my build sucks.
 While I may change some small things (from suggestions that actually benefit the guide) I am keeping my position on magic penetration mundo.

-If they build armor, your Infected Cleaver's hit for the full 33.33% health.
+If they build armor, your Infected Bonesaw's hit for the full 33.33% health.

-If they build magic resistance, your Infected Cleaver still hits for 15% health, but your team shreads the enemy.
+If they build magic resistance, your Infected Bonesaw still hits for 15% health, but your team shreads the enemy.

-If they build health, you Infected Cleaver's just deal more damage.
+If they build health, you Infected Bonesaw's just deal more damage.